AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets_API.md

 ***

 ## `Get Assets`
-Returns an array of assets
+Returns an array of assets.

 ### Request
 ```